James-S-Santangelo/glue_pc/genomic-analyses/README.md

 3. Map reads with [`bwa`](https://github.com/lh3/bwa) and sort, index, and mark duplicates using [`SAMtools`](https://github.com/samtools)
 4. QC mapped reads using [`bamtools`](https://github.com/pezmaster31/bamtools), [`Qualimap`](http://qualimap.conesalab.org/), [`bamUtil`](https://github.com/statgen/bamUtil), and [`multiQC`](https://github.com/ewels/MultiQC).

-The following steps are performed using rules in this repo's Snakemake pipeline:
+The following steps are performed using rules in this repo's Snakemake pipeline.
+If using the pipeline on the *from_bams* branch, these are the steps that will run.

 1. Estimate urban and rural diversity, differentiation, and population structure using [`ANGSD`](https://github.com/ANGSD/angsd) and [`PCAngsd`](https://github.com/Rosemeis/pcangsd).
 2. Estimate differentiation of HCN and underlying loci relative to neutral expectations